ml-struct-bio/cryodrgn/README.md

 ICLR 2020, Spotlight presentation, https://arxiv.org/abs/1909.05215

 ## New in v0.3
-* GPU parallelization
+* New: GPU parallelization
-* Mixed precision training
+* New: Mode for accelerated mixed precision training with NVIDIA tensor core GPUs
 * Interface update:
     * Renamed encoder arguments `--qdim` and `--qlayers` to `--enc-dim` and `--enc-layers`
     * Renamed decoder arguments `--pdim` and `--players` to `--dec-dim` and `--dec-layers`